 In common speech, a nursing home and an assisted living home are used interchangeably.
 But the nuances and types of care provided by the two different facilities are actually quite specifically tailored to different needs.
 So just what are the differences between a nursing home vs. assisted living?
 In order to answer that question we must first define each type of facility!

-A nursing home is normally the highest level of care for older adults outside of a hospital.
+A nursing home vs. assisted living is normally the highest level of care for older adults outside of a hospital.
 Nursing homes provide what is called custodial care, including getting in and out of bed, and providing assistance with feeding, bathing, and dressing.
 However, nursing homes differ from other senior housing facilities in that they also provide a high level of medical care.
 A licensed physician supervises each patient’s care and a nurse or other medical professional is almost always on the premises.
 Skilled nursing care is available on site, usually 24 hours a day.
 Other medical professionals, such as occupational or physical therapists, are also available.
 This allows the delivery of medical procedures and therapies on site that would not be possible in other housing.